top of page

 The SLS Block 1 rocket — the most powerful operational launch vehicle on Earth — executed a critical translunar injection burn on the mission's second day, sending Orion on a four-day trajectory toward the Moon.
 The rocket's performance was flawless.

-Orion reached a peak reentry speed of 24,661 mph — approximately 130 mph short of the record set by Apollo 10 in 1969.
+Orion reached a peak reentry speed of 24,661 mph — about 130 mph short of the record set by Apollo 10 in 1969.
 The capsule's exterior surface temperature exceeded 5,000 degrees Fahrenheit during reentry.
 The crew survived within design temperature limits.
 Post-splashdown inspection of the heat shield data is ongoing, with findings expected to inform the redesigned heat shield planned for Artemis III directly.

 Following splashdown, mission managers identified several technical items requiring attention before Artemis III: a valve redesign in the service module, improvements to the crew toilet system, and a comprehensive assessment of heat shield performance.